cagoncil/StuPamDous-OLD/README.md

 ### 🐈 About this project 🐈

 StuPamDous is a tongue-in-cheek website that celebrates two very special cats, Stu and Pam.
-These beloved cats reside with a good friend of mine, who has a contagious habit of cataloguing and reciting an ever-growing list of *stupendous* puns related to the cats' names.
-One day I shared my progress in teaching myself web development with her, and she offhandedly joked about using her cats as inspiration for my next project.
+These beloved cats reside with a good friend of mine, who has a contagious habit of cataloguing and reciting an ever-growing list of *stupendous* puns related to her cats' names.
+One day I shared my progress in teaching myself web development, and my friend offhandedly joked about using her cats as inspiration for my next project.
 Taking her suggestion in earnest, I thought to myself how much fun it would be to manifest her mental list of cat puns into reality.
 So Rabia, [this website](https://stupamdous.com/) is for you, and Happy Birthday!

 ### 😼 How it works 😼
 Hopefully self-explanatory, but you can visit [`stupamdous.com`](https://stupamdous.com/) to peruse through a list of pre-existing cat name puns.
 Or you can submit your own Stu- and/or Pam-related pun in the input field.
 If your submission successfully goes through, you will be rewarded with an adorable surprise gif.